top of page

 Burra Uniting Church

-The original church was demolished and this impressive church was built in 1914.
-It was formerly the Kooringa Wesleyan Church and is now the Burra Uniting Church.
+The first Wesleyan chapel and schoolroom were built on this site in 1847, and it was the first church in Burra.
+The original church was demolished, and this impressive church was built in 1914.
+Formerly the Kooringa Wesleyan Church, it is now the Burra Uniting Church.

 Burra Visitor Centre ~ South Australia.